 While it may make sense to have fewer women in studies focused on diseases that disproportionately affect men, the search results may ignore specific genres, damages or benefits when the proportion of men and women in the study is very different from what happens in the real world, said the study's senior author Dr. Shirin Heidari by email.

 This is because even when the disease is the same, women may have different symptoms from men, and respond in unique ways to the treatments being tested.

-"Failing to systematically study the differences of sex and gender in health research leads to less evidence-based medicine for one sex or the other," Heidari said, who is president of gender policy committee for the European Association of Science Editors.
+"Failure to systematically study gender and gender differences in health research leads to less evidence-based medicine for one sex or another," said Heidari, who is chair of the gender policy committee for the European Association of Science Publishers.

 The analysis of gender disparities in HIV testing inclíram over 500 studies published in prominent medical journals over several decades.

 A limitation of the analysis is that by relying on published work, it can not capture any differences in gender composition of more recent trials have not yet been completed, the authors acknowledge.